 Ph.D. dissertation advisor and committee selection

-The Dissertation Committee, chosen in communication between the student and her/his Advisor, serves as an advisory board to the student during her/his doctoral program career, on issues such as class selection, research work, Oral Exam, dissertation preparation, and defense.
-The student is encouraged to form their committee as early as possible, but not later than the end of their 3rd year.
+The Dissertation Committee, chosen in consultation between the student and her/his Advisor, serves as an advisory board to the student during her/his doctoral program, on issues such as class selection, research work, Oral Exam, dissertation preparation, and defense.
+The student is encouraged to form this committee as early as possible, but not later than the end of their 3rd year.